jonvallet/cv/README.md

 * Development and implementation.

 **Technologies**
-* Spring Boot, JDK8, Microservices architecture, REST/JSON,  Docker, Angular/JS, Amazon AWS
+* Spring Boot, JDK8, Micro services architecture, REST/JSON,  Docker, Angular/JS, Amazon AWS
 * MySql 5.5.

-My main task were design and implement a backend service that translates PAN numbers in tokens so they can be use for digital payments.
-Also had to implement a token manager web application to manage all the setting of the token generation using AngularJS as a frontend.
+My main task were design and implement a back end service that translates PAN numbers in tokens so they can be use for digital payments.
+Also had to implement a token manager web application to manage all the setting of the token generation using AngularJS as a front end.

 #### Avalon Biometrics (A Gemalto Company)